 Psychological services are best provided in an atmosphere of trust.
 You expect me to be honest with you about your problems and progress.
 I expect you to be honest with me about your expectations for services, your compliance with medication, and any other barriers to treatment.

 As a professional, I will use my best knowledge and skills to help you.
 This includes following the standards of the American Psychological Association, or APA.
 In your best interests, the APA puts limits on the relationship between a therapist and a client, and I will abide by these.
-Let me explain these limits, so you will understand that they don’t apply just to you and me.
+Let me explain these limits.

 First, I am licensed and trained to practice psychology—not law, medicine, finance, or any other profession.
 I am not able to give you good advice from these other professional viewpoints.